diffblue/cbmc/src/analyses/README.md

 \section analyses-frameworks Frameworks:

-There are currently three abstract interpretation frameworks provided in this directory. \ref analyses-ait, \ref analyses-flow-insensitive-analysis, and the deprecated and obsolete \ref analyses-static-analysist.
+There are currently two abstract interpretation frameworks provided in this directory. \ref analyses-ait and \ref analyses-flow-insensitive-analysis.

 \subsection analyses-ait Abstract interpreter framework (ait)